ejhasler/idata1001-warehousesystem/README.md

-# idata1001
+# <div align="center"> Warehouse Management System

-Warehouse Management System - Programming 1
+<div align="center"> This is an educational project in the course IDATA1001 Programming 1 at NTNU.